reissbaker/typlate/README.md

 <% } %>
 ```

-You can use these for `if` statements as well: it's just ordinary TypeScript.
+You can use these for any kind of statements, not just `for` loops: it's just
+ordinary TypeScript.
 For example:

 ```markdown
 <%--